timscargill/MoMAR/README.md

 8) Load your built project in XCode, sign it using your Apple Developer ID, and run it on your admin AR device.

 **Server:**
 1) Create a folder on the server where MoMAR files will be located.
-Add an additional sub-folder named 'trajectories'.
-2) Download the _server_ folder in the repository to your SiTAR folder.
+2) Download the _server_ folder in the repository to your new MoMAR folder.
-3) Open the _SiTAR-Server.py_ file in the _server_ folder, complete the required configuration parameters on lines 20-29, and save.
+3) In Terminal or Command Prompt, navigate to your MoMAR folder.
-4) In Terminal or Command Prompt, navigate to your SiTAR folder.
+4) Start the server using the following command: ```uvicorn server.MoMAR-Server:app --host 0.0.0.0```.
+The server will now facilitate the setup and loading of your persistent AR experience, and capture motion log data.
+The motion log data will be appended to a new file in your MoMAR folder, 'motionlog.txt'.
-5) Start the server using the following command: ```uvicorn server.SiTAR-Server:app --host 0.0.0.0```
+5) When you wish to run motion analysis (required before data visualization), run the _motionAnalysis.py_ script, which will create the 'motionData.csv' file.
+This file is downloaded by the data visualization module on the admin AR device.

 **User AR device:**
 1) Create a Unity project with the AR Foundation template.